ninsuo/symfony-quickstart/README.md

 Symfony2 Quick Starter
 ========================

-This is the [Symfony2 Standard Edition](https://github.com/symfony/symfony-standard) with some ready-to-use tools to get started quickly:
+This is the [Symfony2 Standard Edition](https://github.com/symfony/symfony-standard) with some ready-to-use tools to get started quickly.

 ## Installation